 - Custom settings for each individual family member on multiple devices.

 FamiSafe can be installed on Windows, Mac OS, iOS and Android phones, tablets, Kindle Fire.
 It’s secure and trustworthy thanks to the Wondershare name, a software company that has been around for years building quality and user friendly programs for multiple purposes.

-Learn more and Download Wondershare FamiSafe for your individual family devices.
+Download Wondershare FamiSafe for your individual family devices.